Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ## 2.1 Data loader modules

-The pipeline has three diffent modules for data loading, which each handle a different input type:
+The pipeline has three diffent modules for data loading, which handle different input types:

 - List of Pubmed IDs => Downloader module
-- CORD-19 metadata csv file => CORD loader module
+- CORD-19 metadata.csv file => CORD loader module
 - Free text => Text loader module

 ### 2.1.1 Downloader
-This variant of the data loader module takes a single .txt file with pubmed IDs (one ID per row) as input and uses an API to retrieve abstracts from the Pubmed database.
+This downloader variant of the data loader module takes a single .txt file with pubmed IDs (one ID per row) as input and uses an API to retrieve abstracts from the Pubmed database.
 As example, look at the file ["Lund-Autophagy-1.txt"](/data/Lund-Autophagy-1.txt).
 The titles and abstracts of the corresponding articles are then stored in a single JSON file.
 To run the downloader module, change "downloader" in the ignore section to false (cord_loader and text_loader to true) and provide the following arguments in the "downloader" section of the config file

 #### Config file argument:
 ```console